Voter Registration Rolls, 1867-68

 About These Documents

 These records list individuals who registered to vote in the State of Florida in 1867 and 1868.
-The lists are unique in that they are the first voter rolls in Florida to systematically include African-Americans.
+The lists are unique in that they are the first voter rolls in Florida to systematically include African American men.
+No women of any race were permitted to vote in state and national elections in Florida until the ratification of the 19th Amendment in 1920.